Efficient quantum-enhanced classical simulation for patches of quantum landscapes: Introduction

 Beyond variational quantum computing, our results have implications in numerous domains including quantum sensing and quantum simulation.
 For quantum sensing, one could use our surrogated landscape for inference-based techniques~\cite{huerta2022inference,ijaz2024more}.
-In the case of dynamical simulation, the landscape is that of physical expectation values spanned by the system parameters.
+In the case of dynamical simulation, the landscape is that of physical expectation values spanned by the system parameters and can be used to analyze hardware data or extend coherence times.
 Our numerical simulations, and in particular the long-time simulation of a 127-qubit transverse field Ising model on a heavy-hex topology, demonstrate our algorithms' utility beyond the regimes in which we have strict analytic guarantees.